maheshnaikjuego/socketrtc/README.md

-# SocketRTC
+# socket.iortc

-SocketRTC is a library that combines WebRTC and Socket.IO to facilitate real-time communication.
+socket.iortc is a library that combines WebRTC and Socket.IO to facilitate real-time communication.
 This library uses UDP protocol for data transfer using WebRTC ensuring low-latency and efficient communication.

 This library provides an interface identical to Socket.IO, making it easy for users familiar with socket.io to use.